BS, Duke University

 Awards and Recognition:

-Co-recipient of a 2013 Virginia Hamilton Essay Award Honor Citation, along with Sandra Hughes-Hassell, for the article "Rethinking the texts we use in literacy instruction with adolescent African American males"
+2013 Virginia Hamilton Essay Award Honor Citation, co-recipient with Sandra Hughes-Hassell for "Rethinking the texts we use in literacy instruction with adolescent African American males"

 Hughes-Hassell, S., Bracy, P., & Rawson, C. H. (2016).
 Libraries, literacy, and African American youth: Research & practice.
 Santa Barbara, CA: Libraries Unlimited.